opr/formality/README.md

 [![Build Status](https://travis-ci.org/opr/formality.svg?branch=master)](https://travis-ci.org/opr/formality)

+#### A note to Users looking for the deprecated serialization library Formality
+The above library has been renamed, and users in search of this should go to [Surreal]( https://www.npmjs.com/package/surreal) which replaces it.

 # Installation

 Type `yarn install` on the command line and let it install.
 If you're not part of the yarn master race feel free to type `npm install`.